bixbydevelopers/capsule-sample-bank/README.md

 * [Design Guides](https://bixbydevelopers.com/dev/docs/dev-guide/design-guides) - Best practices for designing your capsules
 * [Developer Guides](https://bixbydevelopers.com/dev/docs/dev-guide/developers) - Guides that take you from design and modeling all the way through deployment of your capsules

+### Video Guides
+* [Introduction to Bixby](https://youtu.be/DFvpK4PosvI) - Bixby and the New Exponential Frontier of Intelligent Assistants
+* [Bixby Fundamentals](https://bixby.developer.samsung.com/newsroom/en-us/22/01/2019/Teaching-Bixby-Fundamentals-What-You-Need-to-Know) - Bixby Fundamentals: What You Need to Know

 ### Need Support?
 * Have a feature request?
 Please suggest it in our [Support Community](https://support.bixbydevelopers.com/hc/en-us/community/topics/360000183273-Feature-Requests) to help us prioritize.
 * Have a technical question?
 Ask on [Stack Overflow](https://stackoverflow.com/questions/tagged/bixby) with tag “bixby”